oils-for-unix/oils/doc/ysh-tour.md

 ### ARGV and ENV

-The `ARGV` list holds the arguments pased to the shell:
+The `ARGV` list holds the arguments passed to the shell:

     var num_args = len(ARGV)
     ls /tmp @ARGV            # pass shell's arguments through